 When I write website copy (content) for my therapist and healing practitioner clients, one of the areas they struggle with is describing how they are unique from others in their profession.
 I often hear things like, “I do the same thing as other therapists,” or “Well, I don’t want to brag or be competitive,” or “It’s really hard for me to talk about myself,” or “I don’t know”.
 This difficulty or reluctance to express their differentness becomes a big obstacle to writing client-attracting website copy.

-You ARE Unique…And, it’s Not Only All Right to Say So, It’s Essential if You Want to Stand Out.
+You ARE unique…And, it’s Not Only All Right to Say So, It’s Essential if You Want to Stand Out and Get Noticed.

 You must realize that differentiating yourself from others does not necessarily mean that you’re “better” than other therapists (although you may be).
 It means that you are giving the client some idea of who you uniquely are and how this may benefit them.